Maninka, Eastern in Guinea

 Progress Level:

 The Eastern Maninka are the second largest people group in Guinea.
-They are the descendants of the Mande people of the once great Mali Empire.
-The empire amassed a great fortune taxing the gold and ivory trade in the region.
-Before becoming a part of the empire, the Mande were credited with revolutionizing agriculture in the area; they discovered the use of millet, one of the most important grains in the diet of West Africans.
+They are the descendants of the Mande of the once-great Mali Empire.
+The empire amassed a fortune taxing the trade of gold and ivory in the region.
+Before becoming a part of the empire, the Mande were credited with revolutionizing agriculture in the area.
+They discovered the use of millet, one of the most important grains in the West African diet today.

-With permission from Maninka elders, people can show the JESUS Film in their communities and use it as a way to help them see what Christ can do for them.
-Almost no Eastern Maninka people have taken the step to follow Christ, perhaps partly because they think doing this will alienate their families and friends.
+Almost no Eastern Maninka have taken the step to follow Christ, partly because they think doing so will alienate them from their families and friends.

-Pray for the effectiveness of the JESUS Film and gospel recordings among the Maninka.
+Pray for the effectiveness of the JESUS Film among the Maninka.

 Text Source: Joshua Project